Don't have an Account? Sign up now.

 The local time in Finland is GMT+2 hours: 7 hours ahead of Eastern Standard Time (New York), 8 hours ahead of Central Standard Time (Chicago), 9 hours ahead of Mountain Standard Time (Denver) and 10 hours ahead of Pacific Standard Time (Los Angeles).

-Note that Finland also utilizes Daylight Saving Time – referred to as “Summer Time.”
+Note that Finland also utilizes Daylight Saving Time – referred to as “Summertime.”
 During this period (March 27 to October 30) Finland time is GMT+3 hours.

 Banks are generally open from 9:00AM to 4:00PM Monday through Friday.
 Shops are generally open from 9:00AM to 6:00PM on weekdays.
 Open air markets in Helsinki are closed on Sundays.
 Larger shopping malls as well as some souvenir shops and bookstores in the city have shorter opening hours on the weekends.